Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 Considerations:

-• Peak tourist season with a higher number of trekkers on the trail.
+• Peak tourist season, with more trekkers on the trail.

 • Machu Picchu can be more crowded.